alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         err: e => $"Bad request: {e.Code} - {e.Message}");
 ```

-`Match` returns any `TResult`.
+Here, `Match` could be modified to return any `TResult`, it doesn't have to be a `string`.
 At boundaries (HTTP/CLI/public APIs), you typically translate into a DTO/status/`ProblemDetails`/exit code.
-When translating, try not to erase diagnostics: log the original exception/cause (or carry it inside `TError`) instead of flattening everything into a string.

-**IMPORTANT!** In C#, it’s still easy to ignore return values such as `Result`, which means that errors could go unnoticed.
+**IMPORTANT!** In C#, there is nothing forcing you to handle the return from a method that returns a `Result`, which means that errors could go unnoticed.
 For a workaround, use an analyzer.[^unused-result]

 ### A tiny `Result` implementation

-Aside: if you’re curious, try implementing `Result` yourself first.
+> If you’re curious, try implementing `Result` yourself first.

 This teaching implementation isn’t production-ready (use *LanguageExt* or *CSharpFunctionalExtensions*) and is intentionally minimalist and unsafe around `default`/null.
 It stores `default` in the unused slot (don’t read it), doesn’t prevent `Ok(null)` / `Fail(null)`, doesn’t guard against “returning null” from `Bind`, has no async support, no `Equals`/`GetHashCode`, and doesn’t catch `exceptions`—to keep the focus on the core shape.

 > Where is `Result.Unit(...)`?
 In monad terms: for `Result<_, TError>`, `Ok(...)` is **return/pure** (the monadic “unit”). `Fail(...)` is the constructor for the error case.
 Practically, Result.Unit(...) = Result.Ok(...).